Harry Boardman

-Harry Boardman (1930-1987) was an English folk singer who was born in Failsworth, Lancashire.
+Harry Boardman (1930–1987) was an English folk singer who was born in Failsworth, Lancashire.
 He sang both unaccompanied and accompanying himself on the Anglo concertina or banjo.
 "Boardman has specialised in the lore, songs and dialect poems of his native Lancashire.
 A fine singer, his recorded and printed work has done much to preserve the otherwise ignored aspects of his local tradition."—Fred Woods.

-He was active as a folk singer and collector of Lancashire folklore from the late 1950s with some collaboration from his wife Lesley.
+He was active as a folk singer and collector of Lancashire folklore from the late 1950s, with some collaboration from his wife Lesley.
 In 1991 the Harry Boardman Memorial Trust was established to increase public awareness of traditional music and related arts, including the folk music of the British Isles and local traditions of North West England.
-Harry appeared regularly, together with Dave Hillery and Terry Whelan at the Wayfarer's Folk Club, at various locations, including the Pack Horse Hotel in Bridge Street, Manchester from the late 1950s.
-Boardman was a folk club organiser from 1954 until the year he died; the home of his club in the 1970s and 1980s was the Unicorn Hotel in Church Street, Manchester.
-His interest in the songs of working folk came from his socialist beliefs.
+Boardman appeared regularly, together with Dave Hillery and Terry Whelan, at the Wayfarer's Folk Club at various locations, including the Pack Horse Hotel on Bridge Street in Manchester from the late 1950s.
+He was a folk club organiser from 1954 until the year he died; the home of his club in the 1970s and 1980s was the Unicorn Hotel on Church Street in Manchester.
+His interest in the songs of working folk stemmed from his socialist beliefs.